Trudi L. Brown, Q.C. – Partner

 Trudi continues to focus her practice primarily in the area of family law.
 She was one of the first lawyers in Victoria to embrace collaborative law, and she is still firmly wedded to the concept of resolving family law disputes without going to trial.
 She annually edits, along with Madam Justice Huddart of the Court of Appeal of British Columbia, British Columbia Family Law Practice which is used by lawyers across the province every day in their practice, and she is regularly sought after as a presenter, speaker and master of ceremonies of various programs in the legal profession and community.
 She also continues to co-chair the National Family Law Program operated under the auspices of the Federation of Law Societies of Canada, a program for lawyers and judges across Canada that occurs every two years for five days.

-Trudi has been named one of the Best Lawyers in Canada, as chosen by her peers.
+Trudi has been named one of the Best Lawyers in Canada, as chosen by her peers, and in December of 2017 Trudi was awarded the inaugural Excellence in Family Law Award by the Law Society of BC.

 - Editor, with Madam Justice Huddart, British Columbia Family Law Practice, published annually by Lexis Nexus